RAY KAPPE

 Ray Kappe – Cherokee Residence, featured in Dwell Magazine is a modern architectural masterpiece.
 Designed by renowned architect Ray Kappe, this stunning Beverly Hills home features expansive glass walls and soaring ceilings that create a perfect marriage between indoor and outdoor living.
 Its sleek mid-century modern design is the perfect blend of style and luxury, creating a truly one-of-a-kind living experience.

-This luxurious home offers a total of 3,975-square feet to explore!
+This luxurious home offers a total of 3,975 square feet to explore!
 Its steel frame boasts six bedrooms and five bathrooms.
-Feast in the kitchen/dining area or curl up for movie night in the living room before ascending upstairs via glass staircase tower.
-A guest wing is an added treat that’s perfect for overnight visitors.
+Feast in the kitchen/dining area or curl up for movie night in the living room before ascending upstairs via the glass staircase tower.
+A guest wing is an added treat, perfect for overnight visitors.

 Read More » »